gbone001/hall-frontline-pass/README.md

 2. The bot assigns the `VIP_TEMP_ROLE_ID` role to that member and points them to `VIP_CLAIM_CHANNEL_ID` (or `CHANNEL_ID`).
 3. The member presses **Get VIP**, pastes their Player-ID, and submits the modal.
 4. After a successful claim, the bot automatically removes the temporary Discord role so access reverts to normal.
+5. Each moderator can only run `/assignvip` up to `VIP_ASSIGN_LIMIT` times per week (resets Mondays at 01:00 local time).
+Use `/vipassignlimit` to check your usage or update the cap.

 ## Deployment Notes